Sugandhi13/amritsar-tourism/README.md

 - **Am I Responsive**: To ensure website looks good on different devices
 - **W3C Validator**: To validate HMTL pages
 - **W3C CSS Validator**: To validte CSS
+- **Favicon**: To create the favicon for title of the website
+- **Fontawesome**: To create social media and other icons used for various section on each page of the website
+- **Tinypng**: To compress the images that helps to load faster on the web
+- **Google Map**: To create Google Map API and used on contact us page

 # Deployment